tmartin14/ucc_migration_test/README.md

+#  STOP - This project has been put on hold pending an upcoming update to Splunk's Add-On Builder project.
+This project will generate new versions of older TAs and this project should wait until that project completes in late June or earlly July 2021.
+____

 # ucc Migration Test

 This file contains source for a Unix shell script to perform a migration of modular inputs from a Splunk Add-On Builder(AOB) generated souce base into a new Splunk UCC-based Add-On (a.k.a.
 TA).